Sambit650/Developer-handbook/README.md

 * Remove individual stag file : `git reset <file_name>`
 * Restore all Changes : `git restore .`
 * Release tag : `git tag <tag_name> <commit_id>`
+* To see the art tree of all the branches : `git log --graph --oneline --decorate --all`

 <hr>